-Private vehicle mileage will be reimbursed at a rate of \$.55 per kilometer from the administration office location.
+Private vehicle mileage will be reimbursed at a rate consistent with the Treasury Board of Canada mileage rate.
 All other non-business-related vehicle costs are the responsibility of the individual.

 Individuals using a private vehicle for work related travel must have the minimum insurance coverage legally required for work related use by their province or territory of residence.
 The Lower Nicola Indian Band will not be held responsible for any claims, accidents or damage to a private vehicle.